 Management Transfer Program

-Family and Community Services is transferring the tenancy management of around 14,000 social housing tenancies to community housing providers
+FACS is transferring the tenancy management of around 14,000 social housing properties to community housing providers.

 Management Transfer Program overview